rundeck/rundeck/docs/en/manual/06-job-options.md

 Secure Remote Authentication Options have some limitations compared to Plain and Secure options:

 * The values entered by the user are not available for normal script and command option value expansion.
 This means that they can only be used for the purposes of the Remote Authentication.

+### Using Secure Options with Job References

+When you [define a Job Reference step in a workflow](job-workflows.html#job-reference-step), you can specify the arguments that are passed to it.
+You can pass Secure Option values and Secure Remote Authentication Option values from a top-level job to a Job Reference, but option values *cannot be passed into another option of a different type*.
+So a parent job can only pass option values to the Job reference if the option type is the same between the jobs.

+This constraint is to maintain the security design of these options:

+1. Secure options should not to be stored in the Rundeck execution database, so must not be used as plain option values.
+2. Secure Remote Authentication options should not be used in scripts/commands, so must not be used as Secure or Plain option values.

+As an example, here is are two jobs, Job A and Job B, which define some options:

+* Job A
+    * Option "plain1" - Plain
+    * Option "secure1" - Secure
+    * Option "auth1" - Secure remote authentication
+* Job B
+    * Option "plain2" - Plain
+    * Option "secure2" - Secure
+    * Option "auth2" - Secure remote authentication

+If Job A defines a Job reference to call Job B, then the only valid mapping is shown below:

+* plain1 -> plain2
+* secure1 -> secure2
+* auth1 -> auth2

+So the arguments for the Job Reference might look like this:

+    -plain2 ${option.plain1} -secure2 ${option.secure1} -auth2 ${option.auth1}

+Note: If you define arguments in the wrong manner, then the Secure and Secure Remote Authentication options will not be set when the Job reference is called.
+Plain options will behave the way they do in Command or Script arguments, and be left as-is as uninterpreted property references.

 ## Options editor